mariam7084/mariam7084/README.md

 <h1 align="center">Hey there👋, I'm Mariam</h1>

-So, you somehow landed on my GitHub.
+So, you somehow landed on my GitHub :D

 Welcome to this corner of the internet where I occasionally pretend to know what I’m doing :)

 ## About Me